jpmorganchase/anu/docs/guide/using_selections.md

 # Using Selections

-Selections are the core of the anu workflow.
+Selections are the core of the Anu workflow.
 A [Selection](../api/classes/Selection.md) is a JavaScript object that is comprised of a list of [nodes](https://doc.babylonjs.com/typedoc/classes/BABYLON.Node) in the Babylon scene graph, the Scene object containing those nodes, and several methods for selecting, creating, manipulating, or retrieving values and properties from nodes in the Babylon scene graph.

 ## Manually Creating a Selection